 - 3.2 Sub-objectives were developed for all of the above in order to support the specific policies that follow in Section 4.
 As explained in para.
-1.6.2, these are divided as appropriate into objectives for the Whole Plan Area, the Town Centre and the Wider Town.
-Policies and projects linked to each objective are noted in the final two columns. - 3.3 Sub-objectives are listed out in Section 4 (Planning Policies). - 3.4 The five main themes above, and the sub-objectives listed in the following section, do not have one-to-one relationships with the three dimensions of sustainable development as outlined in the National Planning Policy Framework Environmental, Social and Economic.
+1.6.2, these are divided as appropriate into objectives for the Whole Plan Area, the Town Centre and the Wider Town. - 3.3 Sub-objectives are listed out below, with columns setting out their links to the Neighbourhood Plan's Policies and Action Projects. - 3.4 The five main themes above, and the sub-objectives listed below, do not have one-to-one relationships with the three dimensions of sustainable development as outlined in the National Planning Policy Framework Environmental, Social and Economic.
 Appendix 2 therefore includes a chart that addresses this by illustrating how the plan objectives address the dimensions of sustainable development.